robvdl/mojito/README.md

 After installing Go and setting up your [GOPATH](http://golang.org/doc/code.html#GOPATH), create your first `.go` file.
 We'll call it `server.go`.

+The following example has two view functions, one that renders a Pongo2 template and the other returns some JSON.

 ```go
 package main